thehui87/Learning-Godot/devel_roadmap.md

 * Support for Terrain
 * Reflections (using reflection objects)
 * Rework UI (make panels little more customizable)
+* Ragdoll Wizard/Helper (can be done manually now but it's a lot of work)
 * OpenGEX or FBX Import (ASSIMP? or blender did it..)
 * Windows Universal Binary support (API should exist now?)